 Reducing the risk of a cybersecurity attack starts with the use of a strong master password for all users who are on-boarded to your Keeper enterprise account.
-While many organizations have minimum password complexity rules many do not.
-Regardless, a strong and complex master password is highly recommended as the first step towards reducing unauthorized access to a users vault.
+A strong and complex master password is highly recommended as the first step towards reducing unauthorized access to a users vault.

 The National Institute of Standards and Technology (NIST) provides password guidelines in: Special Publication 800-63B.
 The guidelines promote a balance between usability and security; Or in other words, passwords should be easy to remember but hard to guess.
 The NIST instruction recommends an eight character minimum but a higher value will ultimately result in a harder to guess/crack password.